-This biography, written by Ian J. Lochhead, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in May, 2002.
+This biography, written by Ian J. Lochhead, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in May, 2002.

 After a period of travel in Europe he returned to Christchurch well versed in the latest developments in European architecture.
 His 1885 competition-winning design for the Christchurch municipal buildings introduced the newly fashionable Queen Anne style to New Zealand and established Seager as one of Christchurch's leading architects.

 On 16 December 1887 Samuel Seager married Hester Connon at the home of her sister, Helen, and brother-in-law, Professor John Macmillan Brown, in Fendalton, Christchurch.
 There were no children of the marriage.
 After a brief period in Sydney (from 1891 to 1893) he became a lecturer in architecture and decorative design at the Canterbury College School of Art and continued in this position until 1918.
 He served on the college's board of governors from 1910 to 1919 and his 1913 scheme for the completion of the college buildings played a decisive role in ensuring that the complex was architecturally coherent.